eladkehat/lathorp/README.md

 read.
 The data is automatically deleted after the test function returns, so that it doesn't leak to other tests that may expect different data.

+## Utility Functions

-A helper function called `load_schema_definitions` can be used to create the database structure by reading SQL DDL files that you provide.
+A utility function called `load_schema_definitions` can be used to create the database structure by reading SQL DDL files that you provide.
 Embed it in your own session-scoped fixture and call that together with `pg_connect`.

+Another utility, `copy_data`, copies data from files in CSV or text format (as supported by PostgreSQL).
+It can be used directly, or automatically by passing a path to the files to the `pg_connect` fixture.

+A third utility, `delete_data`, deletes all data from a set of tables.
+It is used automatically by `pg_connect` to remove data from tables that it loaded with `copy_data`.
+You can also use it directly to clean up any changes made by your test.

 ## Using Lathorp in Your Project